igomezv/SimpleMC/docs_sphinx/_build/html/_sources/index.rst.txt

 This is the ``SimpleMC`` documentation, a Python package for cosmological parameter estimation and model comparison using Bayesian inference, optimization and machine learning algorithms. ``SimpleMC`` also contains a collection of tools for cosmological data analysis, such as a `cosmological calculator <tuto_cosmocalc.html>`_, `plotting utilities <tuto_plotters.html>`_ and other statistical issues.
 The cosmological models included in ``SimpleMC`` are Dark Energy models where only expansion history matters.

+There are 3 options to install, or use, ``SimpleMC``:

+1) You can use ``SimpleMC`` in Google Colab, please see the Section `Using Google Colab in Requirements <requirements.html#using-google-colab>`_.

-You can visit the `GitHub code repository <https://github.com/ja-vazquez/SimpleMC.git>`_, download the `source code here <https://github.com/ja-vazquez/SimpleMC/archive/refs/heads/master.zip>`_ or clone it as follows:
+2) On the other hand, you can visit the `GitHub code repository <https://github.com/ja-vazquez/SimpleMC.git>`_, download the `source code here <https://github.com/ja-vazquez/SimpleMC/archive/refs/heads/master.zip>`_ or clone it as follows:

    .. code-block:: bash